aarushisahejpal/wintersession_24/README.md

 ## Files

 We are going to play around with webscraping, and how journalists use it from day-to-day.
-There are likely better ways to webscrape in programs like Python but I want to show you how to do it in R because its a good star.
+There are likely better ways to webscrape in programs like Python but I want to show you how to do it in R because its a good start.

 1. is a link to [The Markup](https://themarkup.org/news/2020/12/03/why-web-scraping-is-vital-to-democracy) and how they explain that webscraping is vital to our demoracy.
 2. .Rmd about scraping some federal bridge data.